energywebfoundation/ew-did-registry/docs/classes/claimsissuer.md

 Defined in claims/src/claimsIssuer/claimsIssuer.ts:29

-Verifies user signature on token and issue new token signed by issuer.
-Throws if user signature not valid
+Verifies user signature on token and issue new token signed by issuer./ Throws if user signature not valid

 **`example`**